Ștefan cel Mare 2nd Motorized Infantry Brigade

 The 2nd Motorized Infantry Brigade "Stefan Cel Mare" is a motorized infantry unit of the Moldovan National Army's Ground Forces based in the Moldovan capital of Chișinău.

 Operations

 It was created on October 16, 1992, on the basis of former Soviet units of the Kishinev Garrison.
 Prior to its official creation, it underwent a 2-month training period, in which the units that now make up the brigade prepared for frontline service in the Transnistria War.
 In June 2019, it was revealed that several soldiers from the brigade were beaten, which caused the prosecutor's office to open a criminal case.

-Like all the other motorized infantry brigades in the ground forces, the brigade maintains a military band which serves on special occasions.